Esso: Canada

+Imperial Oil began to sell the majority of its company-owned stations in 2016.

 Esso also provides aviation fuel services at 80 airport locations in Canada (Aviation and Avitat).

 Caribbean

 Esso has sold most of its assets in the Caribbean.
 In 2008 it sold its retail operations in Puerto Rico, the United States Virgin Islands and Jamaica to TotalEnergies.
 Those were converted to the Total brand.
 In 2014, Sol Petroleum purchased Esso operations in The Bahamas, Barbados, Bermuda, Cayman Islands, Dominican Republic, Guadeloupe and Martinique.
 Rights to continue to operate in those countries under the Esso name were included.

 France

 Esso S.A.F. is the French subsidiary of ExxonMobil, operating several hundred filling stations and two refineries in France.

 Japan

 Established as Esso Standard Sekiyu K.K. in 1962, following the dissolution of the Standard Vacuum Oil Company.
 It became Esso Sekiyu K.K. in 1982.
 After the Exxon and Mobil merger in 1999, the Japanese subsidiaries were reorganized as ExxonMobil Y.K. in 2002, which spun off its downstream business to EMG Marketing G.K. in 2012, and acquired as a subsidiary by TonenGeneral Sekiyu K.K. in the same year.
 In 2016, JX Holdings and the TonenGeneral Group merged into JXTG Holdings (now Eneos Holdings), leading to the dissolution and absorption of EMG Marketing into a subsidiary of the new company, JXTG Nippon Oil & Energy (now Eneos), in 2017.
 In 2019, the company began to phase out the Esso and Mobil brands in Japan, replacing it with JX's Eneos EneJet banner.